Summer on stage

 They're fun, and tickets are inexpensive.
 During the year, the company stages modern comedies.
 507-635-5420.

 Northern Sky Theater in Fish Creek, Wis.
-From June 13 to Aug.
-25 in 2018, it's staging "Boxcar, A Musical'' "Dairy Heirs'' and "Lumberjacks in Love Sing-Along,'' in repertory.
+From June 12 to Aug.
+24 in 2019, it's staging "We Like It Where?''
+"Dairy Heirs, The Family Farming Moo-sical'' and "Windjammers,'' in repertory.

 For more about the area, see Fish Creek in Door County.